-A walk to remember in Kadriorg Park
+Sightseeing in Tallinn: Kadriorg Park

 How about to get some delicious Estonian ice cream and to go for walk to beautiful Kadriorg Park.
 It’s a romantic, majestic and cozy inner-city area with fountains, streams and beautiful flowers and trees.
 In the 18th century the Russian emperor Peter the Great built a fabulous summer palace for his beloved Catherine the Great, so she can have a rest after her hard-working days.
 For himself he built one in Petergof, Russia by the way.
 Nowadays you can visit this architectonical oasis and admire the pompous beauty of the inside.

 On the way to the seaside you can observe the splendid memorial “Russalka“, Russian for Mermaid.The statue on the podest depicts an angel.
 It commemorates the loss of the Russian ship “Russalka”, which sank in the end of the 19th century, all 177 sailors perished.

 Must see in Tallinn: Bridgettine Convent